Jonah Heim Player Props: Rangers vs. Cardinals

 Jonah Heim At The Plate

-- Among qualifying hitters in MLB play, he ranks 17th in batting average, 49th in on-base percentage, and 37th in slugging.
+- Among qualified batters in MLB, he ranks 17th in batting average, 52nd in on-base percentage, and 42nd in slugging.

-- Heim will look to extend his eight-game hitting streak.
-He's batting .444 with one homer during his last games.
+- Heim enters this game on a nine-game hitting streak.
+In his last outings, he's hitting .389 with one homer.

-- Heim has had at least one RBI in 50.0% of his games this year (25 of 50), with two or more RBI 11 times (22.0%).
-He has also accounted for three or more of his team's runs in seven contests.
+- In 25 games this year (49.0%), Heim has picked up an RBI, and in 11 of those games (21.6%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.